uphillcheddar/MMM-S3Photos/readme.md

 This module was created as a result of Google Photos crippling their API and limiting how you can access your own data.
 While AWS is not free like Google Photos, it does provide a more open and flexible platform for storing and accessing your photos.
 And if configured properly, can be very inexpensive to run.
 My set up has a monthly cost of ~$0.60 thats not a typo 60 CENTS! if you are on the free tier it will be even cheaper. see cost breakdown for more details.

+This is under active development so some minor quirks should be expected. will do my best to fix them as they are reported.
+See the docs folder for more details on configuration options and other details.

 ![screenshot](./screenshots/Screenshot_in_action.png)
 (absolute mode)